 Will laser remove or kill my eyebrows?
 There is a less than 5% chance that the laser will damage or kill your eyebrow hair.
 It will usually turn the eyebrow hair a lighter colour, but your hair will grow back as its natural colour.

-If your eyebrow hair wasn’t growing before the laser treatment, no hair will grow after treatment.
+If your eyebrow hair wasn’t growing before the laser treatment, probably no hair will grow after treatment.

 How will it feel during the treatment?
 We apply numbing cream to the area to minimize discomfort, but it will feel like an elastic band flicking the skin.
-The treatment will be intense, but over in 2-3 minutes
+The treatment will be intense, but over in 2-3 minutes.
+We also use a cold air to give you some comfort.

 How do you protect my eyes?
 It is a mandatory protocol at Back to Blank Laser Tattoo Removal that all clients wear protective stainless steel eyewear.
 With the laser so close to the eyes, the eyewear provides proper protection.

 What is the aftercare process?
-While there is no downtime after laser tattoo removal, with face or cosmetic tattoos, we recommend no sun, keeping the area dry, no make up or creams on the treated area for at least 2-3 days and no plucking your eyebrows for around 2 weeks.
-We highly recommend that you take it easy for 24-48 hours after your treatment
+While there is no downtime after laser tattoo removal, with face or cosmetic tattoos, we recommend no sun, keeping the area dry, no make-up or creams on the treated area for 2 days and no plucking your eyebrows for around 2 weeks.
+We highly recommend that you take it easy for 24-48 hours after your treatment.

 How will I look after the treatment?
 Expect to potentially be slightly swollen and red for 5-7 days.
 Some clients bruise a little also.
 Icing the area for 10 minutes every hour will help with the healing process